webkom/holonet/docs/sasl.rst

 ------------

 Holonet integrates with Dovecot SASL, this can be used to make it possible for remote users to login to the Postfix smtp server.
+All active users in the user database gets a token.
+The user can login on the web interface to see the generated token.

 Install Dovecot: ::